pingcap/talent-plan/rust/building-blocks/bb-1.md

 - **[Reading: The Cargo manifest format]**.
 A single page in [The Cargo Book], this will give you an idea of how your project can be customized a bit if you so choose.
-This is a page you will come back to repeatedly is a Rust programmer.
+This is a page you will come back to repeatedly as a Rust programmer.

 - **[Reading: Cargo environment variables]**.
 Also from The Cargo Book, and also